michal-h21/tex4ebook/README.md

      values are `default` and `draft`.
 In `draft` mode, document is compiled only once, instead of three times.

-`-r,--resolution`

-:    Resolution of generated images, for example math.
-It should meet resolution
-     of target devices, which is usually about 167 ppi.

 `-s,--shell-escape`

 :     Enable shell escape in the `htlatex` run.
 This is necessary for the execution of the external